ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

    5. **NICs** – Check the box for connected and then in the drop-down field below network select the network created in the first step.
 In this example, `net-application` is used.
 In the drop-down below IP mode, select `Static-IP Pool`.
 6. Leave all other values at their defaults and click **OK** when complete.

-The new virtual machine will be created.
-Provisioning of the virtual machine may take several minutes to complete.
-Upon completion, the virtual machine will automatically power on.
-Repeat the process for the other virtual machines, `application-server-1` and `db-server-1`.
+The new VM will be created.
+Provisioning of the VM may take several minutes to complete.
+Upon completion, the VM will automatically power on.
+Repeat the process for the other VMs, `application-server-1` and `db-server-1`.

-Virtual machine `db-server-1` requires two NICs, but as the default template only has one.
+VM `db-server-1` requires two NICs, but as the default template only has one.
 So, you need to [add that post initial provisioning](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html){: external}.
-After the virtual machine has been created, click **Details**.
-Then select **NICs** under the Hardware, and you can add the 2nd NIC to the virtual machine and attach that to the correct network segment.
+After the VM has been created, click **Details**.
+Then select **NICs** under the Hardware, and you can add the 2nd NIC to the VM and attach that to the correct network segment.
 {: tip}

 Review the other hardware options and see what you can change and how.
 See [Edit Virtual Machine Properties section on VMware Cloud Director Tenant Guide](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html){: external} for more details.